choilab/BTN707-CompGen/2022-fall/CYLIM/README.md

 ## 1. Description

 1-1.
 Purpose of program
+- This program is searching for protein structure homologue from protein structure database using foldseek program
+- File requirement
+- How to use?
+#
-- Upload input file(PDB format) to server through internet
+- Upload input file (PDB format) to server through internet
 - Running foldseek on server
 - Make top ranked similarity protein list, and access link to PDB files
+#

 1-2.
 Programs/language
 - Programs
   - Foldseek : for protein structure similarity comparision
   - Django : to connect backend server (foldseek) and frontend web (html)
 - Language
-  - Python
+  - Python 3
   - HTML
   - Javascript?